als-computing/pyscicat/docs/ingesting.md

 # Scicat Ingesting Guide
 Here we provide some tips for getting started in ingesting data into SciCat.
+It is assumed that the reader has a working knowledge of [JSON](https://restfulapi.net/introduction-to-json/) and [REST](https://restfulapi.net/).

 <i>What is ingestion?</i>